TomasTomecek/two-step-build/README.md

 # Building docker images with two Dockerfiles

-It may happen that you need to authenticate with an external service when building a docker image.
-In order to do that, you need to have a secret available during build.
-That's a problem.
-This key will leak into a final image (wither via `docker history` or will be available directly in some layer).

-Here's a solution!

-Split your build process into two steps, each step represents its own dockerfile.

-1. Authenticate with external service in order to fetch sources (use private SSH key to authenticate with GitHub so you can clone a repo) and build the project.

-2. Get build artifacts from step 1 and install them.

-## Let's do this!

 First we need to write a Dockerfile which is able to fetch and build the project:

 ```dockerfile